15 Hidden Apple Watch Hacks You Didn’t Know About

 “Normally you raise your wrist rather emphatically to have the Apple Watch display the time,” Prendergast says.
 “But that motion and full brightness of the face can be attention-getting, especially at an event.”
 To check the time without signaling to anyone nearby that you’re doing so, he says to, “gently lower your wrist to a viewing angle and slowly rotate the crown.
 The watch will brighten up gradually allowing you to see the time discreetly.”
 If you’re loving these hacks, you’ll also want to check out these 17 hidden iPhone hacks you never knew about.

 If you take a hard fall, one that would indicate potential injuries, your Apple Watch has your back.
 “If you fall and don’t tap “I’m OK” on your watch within 60 seconds Apple Watch will call 911 and play an audio message that Apple Watch has detected a fall,” Prendergast says.
-It will also send a text to anyone on your emergency contact list (set up in Medical ID) with a text message and share your latitude and longitude coordinates.
+It will also send a text to anyone on your emergency contact list with a text message and share your latitude and longitude coordinates.

 For Apple Watch users under the age of 65, this is a feature that needs to be enabled manually.
 To do so launch the Watch app on your iPhone > My Watch tab > Emergency SOS > then turn Fall Detection on.